simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-physical-credit-fraud/index.en.md

 ## Conclusion

 Overall, protecting yourself from physical credit card fraud requires a combination of caution, vigilance, and the right tools.
 By following the tips outlined in this article, you can greatly reduce the risk of falling victim to credit card fraud.
 Remember to use payment terminals in well-lit and populated areas, check for signs of tampering, use chip technology, and regularly check your credit card statements.
-Additionally, it may be worth considering an RFID blocking wallet, such as the Silent Pocket brand, for added protection.
+Also, it may be worth considering an RFID blocking wallet, such as the Silent Pocket brand, for added protection.
 By taking these steps and staying informed about the latest fraud techniques, you can enjoy the convenience of credit cards while keeping your finances secure.

 ## References